-The 10:90 case has the highest levels of matrix at 3 months (Panel 1 in Fig. 18), consistent with the observations in Figures 14, 15, 16.
-The five coimplantation cases produce more matrix than the 0:100 case, despite the 0:100 case having the largest matrix density at earlier times and the highest implantation of chondrocytes.
-The 100:0 implantation, relevant to ASI, still has the lowest matrix levels, indicating that the implantation of mesenchymal stem cells alone delays healing initially (Panel 1 in Fig. 18).
+The 10:90 case has the highest level of matrix at 3 months (Panel 1 in Figure 18), consistent with the observations in Figures 14, 15 and 16.
+The five co-implantation cases produce more matrix than the 0:100 case, despite the 0:100 case having the largest matrix density at earlier times and the highest implantation of chondrocytes.
+The 100:0 implantation case, relevant to ASI, still has the lowest matrix levels, indicating that the implantation of MSCs alone delays healing initially (Panel 1 in Figure 18).
+'Can be changed to 'case' instead of 'implantation case' if required.

-These findings highlight the importance of early matrix deposition, as it is clear at late times the differences we observe in matrix levels between our coimplantation cases are more moderate (Figs. 4, 7 10, 13, 16, Panel 2 in 18).
-At late times our simulations are more likely to be constrained by low nutrient concentrations, therefore slowing the rate of healing down.
-At early times more nutrients are available within the defect, primarily at the top, where formation of cartilage is most notable in our ASI and co-implantation cases.
-We find our ACI case forms matrix primarily at the bottom of the defect as nutrient levels never become very low here, unlike for our other cases, meaning cells are not forced to diffuse to areas of higher nutrient concentration to continue proliferating (Fig. 18).
+These findings highlight the importance of early matrix deposition, as it is clear at late times that the differences we observe in matrix levels between our co-implantation cases are more moderate (Figures 4, 7 10, 13 and 16, Panel 2 in Figure 18).
+At late times, our simulations are more likely to be constrained by low nutrient concentrations, therefore slowing the rate of healing down.
+At early times, more nutrients are available within the defect, primarily at the top, where formation of cartilage is most notable in our ASI and co-implantation cases.
+We find our ACI case forms matrix primarily at the bottom of the defect as nutrient levels never become very low here, unlike for our other cases, meaning cells are not forced to diffuse to areas of higher nutrient concentration to continue proliferating (Figure 18).
 Chondrocytes also have a lower cell motility rate in comparison to MSCs, meaning diffusion to the top of the defect will be slower.

-Comparing mean cell and matrix densities versus time for co-implantation, ACI and ASI

-Here we compare the mean matrix, chondrocyte and MSC densities over a period of 24 months for 4 cases: 0:100 (ACI), 100:0 (ASI), and 2 co-implantation strategies, 90:10 and 10:90.
-We choose to focus on 90:10 and 10:90 as they represent our two most extreme co-implantation cases, with all other results, i.e 70:30, 50:50 and 30:70, lying within the bounds of these two sets of results (see Figs. 17 and 18).
-The two single-cell implantation cases are investigated in Lutianov et al. and Part I of our work Campbell et al., and the interested reader is referred to these studies.
+Comparing mean cell and matrix densities versus time for co-implantation, ACI and ASI as they represent our two most extreme co-implantation cases, with all other results, that is, 70:30, 50:50 and 30:70, lying within the bounds of these two sets of results (see Figures 17 and 18).
+The two single-cell implantation cases are investigated in Lutianov et al.5 and Part I of our work Campbell et al.,9 and the interested reader is referred to these studies.

-In Figure.
-19(a), at 1 month, the mean matrix density produced is largest for the 0:100 case (blue).
-This is not only because this case has the largest concentration of chondrocytes directly producing matrix from the beginning, but also because only chondrocytes are seeded in the defect.
+Here we compare the mean matrix, chondrocyte and MSC densities over a period of 24 months for four cases: 0:100 (ACI), 100:0 (ASI) and two co-implantation strategies, 90:10 and 10:90.
+We choose to focus on 90:10 and 10:90 because only chondrocytes are seeded in the defect.
 The co-implantation cases also have a population of stem cells competing for nutrients, thus reducing the average matrix production by the chondrocytes.
-At 2 months the 100:0 (grey) case has produced barely any matrix due to MSCs having to first differentiate into chondrocytes before matrix deposition can begin.
-Also at this time, our co-implantation cases (90:10 grey, 10:90 orange) have already surpassed the matrix levels of 0:100 depsite containing less implanted chondrocytes.
-This is due to growth factors being released by the cell-to-cell interaction of the MSCs and chondrocytes (Campbell et al.) and the balance of the effects of cell proliferation and nutrient levels.
-In our model MSCs have a high demand for nutrients to support their high proliferation rate and their differentiation into chondrocytes.
-In the 90:10 case the large concentration of MSCs therefore consume a large amount of nutrients, leaving less for the chondrocytes to produce matrix.
-On the other hand, in the 10:90 case the MSC density is lower and therefore these cells consume less nutrients, leaving more nutrients for the chondrocytes to proliferate and deposit matrix.
+At 2 months, the 100:0 (grey) case has produced barely any matrix due to MSCs having to first differentiate into chondrocytes before matrix deposition can begin.
+Also at this time, our co-implantation cases (90:10 grey, 10:90 orange) have already surpassed the matrix levels of 0:100 despite containing less implanted chondrocytes.
+This is due to growth factors being released by the cell-to-cell interaction of the MSCs and chondrocytes9 and the balance of the effects of cell proliferation and nutrient levels.
+In our model, MSCs have a high demand for nutrients to support their high proliferation rate and their differentiation into chondrocytes.
+In the 90:10 case, the large concentration of MSCs therefore consumes a large amount of nutrients, leaving less for the chondrocytes to produce matrix.
+On the other hand, in the 10:90 case, the MSC density is lower, and therefore these cells consume less nutrients, leaving more nutrients for the chondrocytes to proliferate and deposit matrix.
 This difference is mainly observable at early times.